dotlang/language/README.md

 - There must be a single space between func and function name.
 - A function can determine whether is expects var or val inputs.
 If function wants to promise it won't change the input but caller can send either var or val, it can do so with eliminating qualifier or using val: `func process(x: int)`.
 - var/val qualifier is optional for function input/output. if missing, it is considered val and caller can send either val or var.
 But if it is `val`, caller can only send vals.
-- You can use generics to establish relations between var/val of input or outputs:
-`func process[vax: var|val](var x:int, vax y:int) -> vax int`
 - You can use `@var/val` in shortcut functions to explicitly indicate output type:
 `func process(val x:int, var y:int) -> @var(x+y+1)`
 - If function output does not have a qualifier, it will be val.